rschmukler/drone-slack-enhanced/Readme.md

 # drone-slack-enhanced

-An enhanced slack notification for Drone
+An enhanced slack notification for Drone and Gogs.

 ## Configuring